sourcebots/docs/index.md

 robot = Robot()
 ```

-This will initialize the robot's api calls and allow it to send and receive data from the robot's various boards.
+This will initialize the robot's API calls and allow it to send and receive data from the robot's various boards.

 Once this has been setup, this object can be used for most of the functions of the robot.